JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref12]: Charles B. Heiser, Jr., “The Domesticated Sunflower in Mexico?,” _Genetic Resources and Crop Evolution_ 45 (1988): 449.

+[^ref13]: For another illustration from that period see Pietro Andrea Mattioli, _I discori di M. Pietro Andrea Matthioli…_ (Venice: Vincenzo Valgris, 1568), Biodiversity Heritage Library, [https://www.biodiversitylibrary.org/page/51721054](https://www.biodiversitylibrary.org/page/51721054).

 [^ref10]: Botany in the Low Countries.
 1993.

-[^ref11]: For another illustration from that period see Pietro Andrea Mattioli, _I discori di M. Pietro Andrea Matthioli…_ (Venice: Vincenzo Valgris, 1568), Biodiversity Heritage Library, [https://www.biodiversitylibrary.org/page/51721054](https://www.biodiversitylibrary.org/page/51721054).

 [^ref12]: Frank J. Anderson, "The Coloquios of Garcia da Orta, and the Dos Libros of Nicolas Monardes," in CITATION.